behnam1394/Verification-Calc2/README.md

 # Verification-Calc2
-Calc2 presents a greater verification challenge than does Calc1.
+The Calc2 present a greater verification challenge than does Calc1.
 The codes of Calc2 are coded in three different ways.